infominer33/infominer33.github.io/index.md

 I'm primarily interested in Bitcoin, *decentralized identity*, blockchain, cryptocurrencies, programming and related subjects (to a lesser extent data science, quantum computing, and other tech trends).

 I *was* offering freelance services on a popular bargain freelance site.
-Now, spend most of my time working to create valuable content — building a foundation to earn a living by my obsession with studying crypto.
+Now, spend most of my time working to create valuable educational content, and building a broad foundation to earn a living in alignment with cypherpunk ideals.

-I'm doing work that needs to be done, and I love it.
-The money will come eventually.
+You could say that I'm an anarchist who's had a taste of freedom, and am exited about freedom supporting technologies  that enable anarchists to engage in commerce without the need for traditional governing institutions.

+We could do that before, but had to do carpentry, grow pot, food, or or find other resourceful ways to survive as a conciencious objector to 'the system'.

+Like Tim May, I also believe that cryptography and freedom supporting technologies are the most effective tool for change.

+Fighting, protests, rallys, festivals, organizations all play their part.
+But for me, direct action is the most effective course.

+Bitcoin and the protocols it has inspired enable anyone to take positive action — in the direction of what we believe, rather than against what we oppose.

 ## Contact [**^**](#contents)
 <img src="images/infominer.png" align="right" width="225" height="200">